Duration:

 Operated By:

-Guided by a team of knowledgeable, passionate Astronomers the tour includes a twenty minute presentation, laser guided tour of showcase constellations and unique stargazing session in our state of the art Observatory – providing visitors a mesmerizing tour of celestial bodies, distant galaxies, and cosmic phenomena.
+Guided by a team of knowledgeable, passionate Astronomers our two-hour Evening Astronomy – Observatory Tour includes a twenty-minute presentation, laser guided tour of showcase constellations and unique stargazing session through our specialised scopes in our state-of-the-art Observatory – providing visitors with mesmerizing vision of celestial bodies, distant galaxies and cosmic phenomena.

 TERMS AND CONDITIONS